Aaryan-Ajith-Dev/ConcurrentLMS/README.md

 This project is designed to demonstrate file locking and concurrent access control in a library management system.
 The project consists of a client side and a server side interacting via web sockets.
 In the client side, the code displays a terminal interface that the user can use to perform operations.
+Operations are made persistant via the usage of data files for storage.
+In this project, an M:N relation between users and books is implemented.

 ## Features